The New Scooby-Doo Movies: Home media

-U.S. sets
+American sets

 Upon attempting to release a complete DVD set of the 24-episode series in 2005, Warner Home Video was unable to negotiate agreements with several of the episodes' guest stars to have those episodes included.
 As a result, the DVD was released under the title The Best of the New Scooby-Doo Movies, and featured only 15 episodes culled from both seasons.
 The opening titles on this release were edited to remove the images of the Addams Family, Batman and Robin, the Harlem Globetrotters, the Three Stooges, and Laurel and Hardy.

 On April 4, 2019, Warner Bros. announced plans to release eight more episodes, both as part of a package with the 15 previously released episodes and as a standalone release.
 This release was planned for the 50th anniversary of Scooby-Doo.
 No explanation for the previous appearances' rights issues was provided.

 The only episode that has not been released or announced for release on DVD is "Wednesday Is Missing", which features the Addams Family.